-While the run-of-river mode of operation for both projects creates a relatively stable pool elevation that supports a system of wetland and riparian habitat in the projects' reservoirs, the Hawks Nest Project's bypassed reach experiences a wide-range of flow conditions, which can affect the distribution, species composition, and overall health of a project's wetland and riparian habitat.
-However, both projects' wetland and riparian habitats have developed under the existing operating regime and the Hawks Nest Project's bypassed reach contains species that are tolerant of inundation and water level changes.
+While the run-of-river mode of operation for both projects creates a relatively stable pool elevation that supports a system of wetland and riparian habitat in the projects' reservoirs, the Hawks Nest bypassed reach experiences a wide-range of flow conditions, which typically can affect the distribution, species composition, and overall health of a project's wetland and riparian habitat.
+However, both projects' wetland and riparian habitats have developed under the existing operating regime and the Hawks Nest bypassed reach contains species that are tolerant of inundation and water level changes.
 As a result, these habitats would not be adversely affected by any increased inundation caused by proposed minimum flow and recreational boating releases.
 The wildlife and botanical habitats and species in the vicinity of the projects are also generally reflective of the area and have been shaped by long-term operation of both projects.
-Hawks Nest Hydro does not propose to change operation of either the Hawks Nest Project or Glen Ferris Project, except for the increases in minimum flow and the provision of recreational boating flows at the Hawks Nest Project.

 Maintenance activities at both projects would be expected to continue similarly to how they have in the past, with vegetation habitats remaining as they currently exist.
-Bald eagle habitat exists in the vicinity of both projects, but bald eagles have not been documented within the Hawks Nest and Glen Ferris project boundaries.
-Hawks Nest Hydro's proposal to continue to conduct routine right-of-way/transmission corridor maintenance and minimal hazardous tree/vegetation removal in accordance with the FWS bald eagle guidance would limit disturbance of the species.
+Bald eagle habitat exists in the vicinity of both projects, but bald eagles have not been documented within the Hawks Nest or Glen Ferris project boundaries.
+Developing bald eagle protection plans that incorporate Hawks Nest Hydro's proposal to continue to conduct routine right-of-way/transmission corridor maintenance and minimal hazardous tree/vegetation removal, in accordance with the FWS bald eagle guidance, would limit disturbance of the species.